IARPA WRIVA Research

-I am funded by the IARPA Walk-through Rendering from Images of Varying Altitude (WRIVA) program, which aims to develop software systems for site modeling in scenarios where only a limited amount of ground-level imagery with reliable metadata is available.
+My research is supported by the IARPA Walk-through Rendering from Images of Varying Altitude (WRIVA) program, which aims to develop software systems for site modeling in scenarios where only a limited amount of ground-level imagery with reliable metadata is available.
 My research focuses on unconstrained 3D reconstruction and novel view synthesis in challenging real-world environments, with contributions in the following areas:

 The Principal Investigators overseeing my research include Professor Tom Goldstein, Professor Matthias Zwicker, Professor Abhinav Shrivastava, Dr. Abhay Yadav, Dr. Cheng Peng, and Professor Rama Chellappa.
 My team at the University of Maryland Institute of Advanced Computer Studies partners with Johns Hopkins University, with whom I previously collaborated on multimodal biometric recognition research under the IARPA BRIAR program at STR.
-Additional institutional partners include Rice University, University of California San Diego, and Arizona State University.
+Additional institutional partners include Rice University, the University of California San Diego, and Arizona State University.

 Diffusion Model Priors for 3D Reconstruction